AgoraIO-Community/Custom-Conversational-AI-Agent-Deployer/README.md

 ```

 3. Open the README.md file in the platform you want to deploy to and follow the instructions to configure the secrets and deploy the infrastructure.

+## Scaling

+Currently the deployment is set up to run 3 agent instances on relatively modest hardware.
+This results in a maximum of 11-16 concurrent conversations per agent server and a maximum of 33-48 concurrent conversations.

+We set the default maximum number of requests per backend to 11 to avoid overloading the agent instances, which results in a maximum of 33 concurrent conversations.

+To scale up there are a two options that can be used separately or together:

+1. Use more powerful instances for the agent instances
+2. Increase the number of agent instances